 June 7, 2017:

 I took this picture a week or so after being back home.
 It’s the garden bed where the tulips were blooming while I was in the hospital.
-My family brought some to me but I mistakenly assumed that they were just the tip of the iceberg and many more would still bloom after my release.
+My family brought some to me but I mistakenly assumed that they were just the tip of the iceberg and many more would bloom after my release.
 I was saddened to find mostly tulip carcasses when I got home.
 Still, I found great beauty in the colours that were left behind, much like the beauty I found in garbage before my manic episode.

 © Charise Jewell, 2017